How do health insurers and other payers define medical necessity? What

 criteria do they use to allow benefit exceptions or experimental procedures?

-The Work Group is systematically gathering information on coverage decision-making across the state.
-Their products will be designed to educate families and providers about how decisions are made, and to show the avenues for reconsideration and influence.
+The Work Group systematically gathered information on coverage decision-making across the state.
+Their products are designed to educate families and providers about how decisions are made, and to show the avenues for reconsideration and influence.

 The History